ontario-tech-pw-II/stl-alexBianchi4/README.md

 - How to use <code> set </code>
 - How to use <code> map </code>
 ### Task1:
-Write a program that reads the names and grades of students then adds students objects in a <code>list</code> of <code>Student</code>, so that the <code>list</code> is always sorted in ascending order of grades (you need to find the appropriate position for any insertion).
+Write a program that reads the names and grades of students then adds students objects in a list of Students, so that the list is always sorted in ascending order of grades (you need to find the appropriate position for any insertion).
-The program prints the <code>list</code> (both name and grade) in ascending, and then in descending order (based on grade).
+The program prints the list (both name and grade) in ascending, and then in descending order (based on grade).

 Note: The <code>Student</code> class is implemented for you.